-The D39 Educational Foundation and District 39 are partnering to host visiting Swiss Artist Verena Brassel May 16 – May 25 at WJHS.
-This initiative provides students with an opportunity to make connections across curriculum and explore different world views.
-The program is financed by the Foundation through the Lydia Martin Memorial Fund.
+The D39 Educational Foundation and District 39 partnered to host visiting Swiss Artist Verena Brassel May 16 – May 25 at WJHS.
+This initiative provided students with an opportunity to make connections across curriculum and explore different world views.
+The program was financed by the Foundation through the Lydia Martin Memorial Fund.

-The European artist will conduct a workshop with 8th graders enrolled in 2-D and 3-D art classes on the theme of Courageous People.
-Students will select a courageous figure from history including the Dalai Lama, Elie Wiesel, Malala Yousafzai, Rosa Parks and others.
-Each student will create a textural collage to showcase at an art exhibit open to the public in the WJHS Learning Commons on May 25th, 4-6pm.
-The Wilmette Park District will also exhibit a number of the art pieces is on display at the Wilmette Recreation Center at 3000 Glenview Road.
+The European artist conducted a workshop with 8th graders enrolled in 2-D and 3-D art classes on the theme of Courageous People.
+Students selected a courageous figure from history including the Dalai Lama, Elie Wiesel, Malala Yousafzai, Rosa Parks and others.
+Each student created a textural collage showcased at an art exhibit on May 25th.
+Through June 30, a selection of the art pieces is on display at the Wilmette Recreation Center at 3000 Glenview Road.

-Ms. Brassel’s workshop is timely occurring after the recent 8th grade social studies unit on genocide.
-Topics that were discussed during study include individuals’ responsibilities to one another and society, the power bystanders have to move others toward action or passivity, and the choices and risks involved in rescuers’ actions.
-These topics tie in with each courageous person included in the workshop.
+Ms. Brassel’s workshop occurred shortly after the 8th grade social studies unit on genocide.
+Topics that were discussed during study included individuals’ responsibilities to one another and society, the power bystanders have to move others toward action or passivity, and the choices and risks involved in rescuers’ actions.
+These topics tied in with each courageous person included in the workshop.

-In addition, Ms. Brassel will visit German classes at WJHS and Highcrest to introduce students to the Swiss German dialect, Swiss culture and her artwork.
-Students will learn a number of common Swiss phrases.
+In addition, Ms. Brassel visited German classes at WJHS and Highcrest to introduce students to the Swiss German dialect, Swiss culture and her artwork.
+Students learned a number of common Swiss phrases.